‘Daily Show’s’ Trevor Noah Mocks Trump for Looking Directly Into the Sun During Solar Eclipse

 “That there is the joy of a news anchor who finally gets to cover a story that doesn’t involve Donald Trump.
 The sun!
 Finally, the sun!”
 Noah exclaimed.

-As for the President, Noah first poked fun at Attorney General Jeff Sessions, who was pictured during the eclipse with his hands clasped in prayer, looking up at the sky like a child in awe.
+As for the president, Noah first poked fun at Attorney General Jeff Sessions, who was pictured during the eclipse with his hands clasped in prayer, looking up at the sky like a child in awe.

 “They were even watching at the White House.
-And can I just say: look at Jeff Sessions.
+And can I just say: Look at Jeff Sessions.
 He looks so adorable,” said Noah.
 “It’s like he’s watching Santa ride off into the sky with all the toys he helped make.”

 “Donald Trump and Melania were even watching together—which surprised me because… two minutes of total darkness?
 That should have been her chance to escape!” he added.

-Noah proceeded to address how the President defied all science and logic by staring directly into the total solar eclipse not once, but twice.
+Noah noted how the president defied all science and logic by staring directly into the total solar eclipse not once, but twice.

 “Apparently, the president’s aides were really worried about him so they told him not to look directly into the sun.
 And Donald Trump was like, ‘Don’t worry about me!
 That’s my policy.
 Every day, don’t look at the son,” offered Noah, pulling up a picture of Trump’s second son, Eric.
 “Don’t talk to the son.
 And definitely don’t celebrate the son’s birthday.
 Nothing.”